 The exhibition united outstanding sculptures by the five artists and juxtaposed them with impressionist paintings, pastels, drawings, prints and photographs by Pierre Bonnard, Antoine Bourdelle, Mary Cassatt, Camille Claudel, Henri Matisse, Claude Monet, Auguste Renoir, Giovanni Segantini, John Singer Sargent and others.
 Encompassing altogether 160 works, it provided a comprehensive overview of the possibilities and challenges of impressionism in sculpture.

-In addition to prominent international loans from institutions such as the Museum of Fine Arts, Boston, the Ny Carlsberg Glyptotek in Copenhagen, the Tate Modern in London, the Museo Thyssen-Bornemisza in Madrid, the Metropolitan Museum of Art in New York and the Musée d’Orsay in Paris as well as numerous private collections, the exhibition will also feature works from the Städel Museum’s own rich impressionist art holdings.
+In addition to prominent international loans from institutions such as the Museum of Fine Arts, Boston, the Ny Carlsberg Glyptotek in Copenhagen, the Tate Modern in London, the Museo Thyssen-Bornemisza in Madrid, the Metropolitan Museum of Art in New York and the Musée d’Orsay in Paris as well as numerous private collections, the exhibition also featured works from the Städel Museum’s own rich impressionist art holdings.

-With support from: DZ BANK AG, Kulturfonds Frankfurt RheinMain gGmbH, Art Mentor Foundation Lucerne
+DZ BANK AG, Kulturfonds Frankfurt RheinMain gGmbH, Art Mentor Foundation Lucerne

-With additional support from: Stadt Frankfurt, Städelfreunde 1815
+Stadt Frankfurt, Städelfreunde 1815